shiroinekotfs/wsa-magisk/README.md

     <td><h4>GPU<h4></td>
       <td colspan="2">
         Compatible with GPUs.
-        Note that some of NVIDIA driver may cause graphic problem with some WSA apps.
+        Note that some of the NVIDIA drivers may cause graphic problems with some WSA apps.
       </td>
   </tr>
   <tr>